mliebelt/PgnViewerJS-WP/readme.txt

 * Added some parameters that were now available from PgnViewerJS.
 * Replace chessboard.js by Chessground (from lichess.org)

-== Frequently Asked Questions ==

-= What parameters are available? =

-The parameters the viewer understands are:

-* id: May be set by the user or generated automatically by the system.
-* locale: the locale to use for displaying the moves, default is 'en'.
-Available are: cs, da, de, en, es, et, fi, fr, hu, is, it, nb, nl, pl, pt, ro, sv.
-* fen: the position where the game starts, default is the initial position.
-* show_notation: default true, if false, hides the ranks and columns on the board.
-* piecestyle: the pieces to use, default is 'merida'.
-Availabe are: 'wikipedia', 'alpha', 'uscf', 'case', 'condal', 'leipzig', 'chesscom', 'maya', 'merida', and 'beyer'.
-* orientation: 'white' or 'black', default is 'white'.
-* theme: the theme defines the overall board, color, pieces, ...
-Current are: green, zeit, chesscom, informator, sportverlag, beyer, falken, blue
-* boardsize: the size of the board, if it should be different to the size of the column.
-* size: the size of the column to print the board, the buttons, the moves, ...
-* moveswidth: used to size the width of the moves section.
-Needed for layout == left | right
-* movesheight: used to size the height of the moves section.
-Needed for layout == left | right
-* layout: top, bottom, left, right, top-left, top-right, bottom-left, bottom-right
-* startplay: move from which the game should be started
-* showresult: true, if the result of the game should be shown inside the notation, default false
-* colormarker: default none, options are: cm, cm-big, cm-small, circle, circle-big, circle-small

-The following code shows how to use some of the parameters in a page:

-    [pgnv locale=fr piecestyle=uscf orientation=black theme=zeit size=500px]1. e4 e5 2.
-Nf3 Nc6[/pgnv]

-= Where can I find more information about the implementation? =

-Have a look at the GitHub repository https://github.com/mliebelt/PgnViewerJS-WP and the sister repository https://github.com/mliebelt/PgnViewerJS (which contains the implementation in Javascript).

-== Screenshots ==

-1. Example for use of pgnView (shortcode pgnv).
-2. Example for use of pgnEdit (shortcode pgne).
-3. Example for use of pgnBoard (shortcode pgnb).
-4. Example for use of pgnPrint (shortcode pgnp).

-== Changelog ==

-= 0.9.8 =

-* Allow starting a game from a defined move.
-* Added notation for circles and arrows, with creating them in editing mode.
-* Add color marker for the player at move.
-* Show result in move list.
-* Some small bug fixes of previous versions.

-= 0.9.7 =

-* Replaced chessboard.js by Chessground (board of lichess.org)
-* Many bug fixes in PgnViewerJS

 = 0.9.5 =